 Because if I’m not all of these things, then maybe I’m not good enough or even worse, I’m failing my children, my husband and myself.

 The weight of expectation

-I grew up in a culture where woman do it all and make it look effortless.
+I grew up in a culture where women do it all and make it look effortless.
 My grandma had a hand in raising nine grandchildren while also maintaining the home and cooking food for the entire family.
 My mom, a single mom, didn’t complain of not having time for herself or worry that she wasn’t doing enough for my brother and me.
-Nor have I heard other women in her generation speak of such things.

 When I asked her if she experienced the feeling that plagues so many of us today, she told me she wished she had spent more time with us instead of working.
-My mom knew though, that she did what she had to do to support us.
-There was no deep unsettling guilt but an acceptance for what was.
+My mom knew though that she did what she had to do to support us.
+There was no deep, unsettling guilt only acceptance of the situation for what it was.

-- We are doing our best – Sometimes our best is taking the kids to the park and play dates and making a nutritious feast, while other days it’s TV and snacks because we’ve only had four hours of sleep.
-All that matters is that each day we are doing the best with what we have.
+- We are doing our best.
+Sometimes our best is taking the kids to the park and play dates and making a nutritious feast, while other days it’s TV and snacks because we’ve only had four hours of sleep.
+All that matters is that each day we’re doing the best with what we have.

-- We need self-care – Sometimes, weeks go by with us moms not stepping out without kids in tow or even years when it comes to catching up on sleep, taking time for ourselves or building in some much-needed pampering.
+- We need self-care.
+Sometimes, weeks go by with us not leaving the house without kids in tow or even years when it comes to catching up on sleep, taking time for ourselves or building in some much-needed pampering.
 We need to ask for help, recharge, and recover as much as we need to take care of our families.

-- We are doing things right – Guilt is a reminder that we care and that we want to do what is best for our children but getting stuck in guilt isn’t good for anyone.
+- We are doing things right.
+Guilt is a reminder that we care and want to do what’s best for our children but getting stuck in guilt isn’t good for anyone.
 We need to accept that there will be good days and there will be bad days, but neither are an indication of our capability as mothers.

 Motherhood has a way of bringing up all our insecurities.
 Add that to the societal pressures of what women and mothers should be, and it’s just too much, but it doesn’t have to be.